 - f.
-Where attendance and/or completion of assessments is unsatisfactory: - where there has been no attendance in a two-week period the student will receive an invitation to a meeting normally with their Personal Tutor - (ii) where the level of attendance is unsatisfactory in any module in a twoweek period, the student will receive a communication from their department in the first instance.
-If, following a further two-week monitoring period, the level of attendance continues to be unsatisfactory, the student will receive an invitation to a meeting normally with their Personal Tutor.
-Discretion may be applied in the Spring term, where satisfactory academic progress may not necessarily result in a meeting with the Personal Tutor, except where the student holds a Tier 4 visa.
+Where attendance and/or completion of assessments is unsatisfactory: - (i) for all taught students, where there has been no attendance in the monitoring period the student will receive an invitation to a meeting normally with their Personal Tutor - (ii) for undergraduate students, where the level of attendance is unsatisfactory in the monitoring period, the student will receive a communication from their department in the first instance.
+If, following a further monitoring period, the level of attendance continues to be unsatisfactory, the student will receive an invitation to a meeting, either a group meeting or an individual meeting normally with their Personal Tutor.
+Discretion may be applied in the Spring term, where an unsatisfactory level of attendance coupled with satisfactory academic progress may not necessarily result in a meeting, except where the student holds a Tier 4 visa.